FunctionLab/onboarding/README.md

 ## Mailing Lists

-We have two mailing lists:
+We have two mailing lists for lab communication:

 * One is for current lab members (functionlab@lists.cs.princeton.edu) used for day-to-day issues such as lab meeting reminders.